Non-BPS path to the string lamppost: Infinite distance limits in

 \subsection{Moduli representation}

 As we outlined in the introduction, we are interested in infinite distance limits of theories with 16 supercharges where no BPS particles can become light.
-We will show that any such non-BPS limit cannot have a light BPS string.
 In what follows, we will assume the completeness of spectrum for BPS particles (which is indeed well-motivated in theories with 16 supercharges \cite{Bedroya21}).

 Let us start with reviewing the bosonic content of theories with 16 supercharges in $d$ dimensions\footnote{The only exception is the chiral 6d theory which has tensor multiplets.}. \begin{itemize} \item Supergravity multiplet: $g_{\mu\nu}, B_{\mu\nu},A^i_\mu,\phi$ where $\phi$ is the dilaton and $i\in\{1,\hdots,10-d\}$. \item Vector multiplet: $A^\mu$ and $\Phi^j$ where $j\in\{1,\hdots,10-d\}$. \end{itemize} To see the structure of the multiplets, it is instructive to look at the toroidal compactification of a 10d Abelian theory with $r_{10}$ vector multiplets down to $d$ dimensions.
 This compactification will give us a theory with $r=r_{10}+(10-d)$ vector multiplets.
 This is because the 10d gravity multiplet breaks into a lower dimensional gravity multiplet and $10-d$ vector multiplets.